Oil rises further above $60, Jackson Hole summit in focus

 U.S. crude inventories fell by 2.7 million barrels last week, more than analysts expected.
 Still, the U.S. Energy Information Administration also said gasoline and distillate inventories rose.

-Traders across the board are awaiting a speech from Federal Reserve Chairman Jerome Powell on Friday in Jackson Hole, Wyoming that could indicate whether the central bank will continue to cut interest rates.
+Traders are awaiting a speech from Federal Reserve Chairman Jerome Powell on Friday in Jackson Hole, Wyoming that could indicate whether the central bank will continue to cut interest rates.

 “Oil looks in limbo at the moment,” said Craig Erlam, analyst at OANDA.
-“It’s been steadily rising over the last couple of weeks but not in any convincing way.”
+“It’s been steadily rising over the last couple of weeks but not in any convincing way.

 “A risk rally at the end of the week may get it moving again but that hangs on Powell.”

-The price of Brent is up by about 13 percent this year, supported by supply cuts led by the Organization of the Petroleum Exporting Countries, and export cuts in Iran and Venezuela which are under U.S. sanctions.
+The price of Brent is up by about 13 percent this year, supported by supply cuts led by the Organization of the Petroleum Exporting Countries, and export cuts affecting Iran and Venezuela which are under U.S. sanctions.

 Iran on Wednesday said if its oil exports are cut to zero, international waterways would not have the same security as before, cautioning Washington against raising pressure on Tehran.